Namespace Terminal.Gui.ViewBase

 - PosAnchorEnd

-Represents a position anchored to the end (right side or bottom).
+Represents a position anchored to the end (right side or bottom) of the SuperView's content area.

 - PosCenter